devjgm/papers/cpp_time_zone.md

 provide limited support for the "UTC" and "local" time zones only, but there is minimal support for arbitrary other time zones.

-Programmers must each become time zone "experts" in order to accomplish their goals.
+Programmers must each become time-zone "experts" in order to accomplish their goals.
 It is not uncommon to see the addition/subtraction of an offset and a time point preceded by volumes of comment explaining why that operation is correct, usually with some caveat about DST.
 An informal survey of such call sites in Google code showed that few of the operations were actually correct, and nearly all of the comments were misinformed.

-Programmers must not be expected to do their own arithmetic with time zone offsets.
+Programmers must not be expected to do their own arithmetic with time-zone offsets.
 This is a frequent source of bugs and is an anti-pattern we call "epoch shifting" (CppCon 2015 talk: https://youtu.be/2rnIHsqABfM?t=12m30s).
-A proper time zone library must do all necessary time zone arithmetic itself, giving callers higher-level abstractions on which to build their programs.
+A proper time-zone library must do all necessary time-zone arithmetic itself, giving callers higher-level abstractions on which to build their programs.
 These higher-level abstractions must form an effective conceptual model about how time zones work so programmers can correctly reason about their code.

-The Time Zone Library proposed here has been implemented and widely used within Google for the past few years.
+The Time-Zone Library proposed here has been implemented and widely used within Google for the past few years.
 It is actively used by programmers from novice to expert to implement real-world code on a daily basis.

 ## The Conceptual Model and Terminology

-The Time Zone Library, as described in this proposal, is one of the three concepts that together form a complete conceptual model for reasoning about even the most complex time-programming challenges.
+The Time-Zone Library, as described in this proposal, is one of the three concepts that together form a complete conceptual model for reasoning about even the most complex time-programming challenges.
 This conceptual model is easy to understand and is even programming language neutral.
 This model is made up of